core-wg/cocoa/draft-ietf-core-cocoa.md

-For an initiator that plans to make multiple requests to one destination endpoint, it may be worthwhile to make RTT measurements in order to obtain a better RTO estimation than that implied by the default initial timeout of 2 to 3 s.
+For an initiator that plans to make multiple requests to one destination endpoint, it may be worthwhile to make RTT measurements in order to compute a more appropriate RTO than the default initial timeout of 2 to 3 s.
 In particular, a wide spectrum of RTT values is expected in different types of networks where CoAP is used.
 Those RTTs range from several orders of magnitude below the default initial